zylpascal/NARP/README.md

 * Provide simulation-restart capability (from saved snapshot files)
 * Support the "Load loss sharing" mode

-A detailed tutorial can be found on our doc [NARP_USER_GUIDE].
+A detailed tutorial can be found on our doc [NARP_USER_GUIDE](https://github.com/zylpascal/NARP/blob/main/NARP-USERGUIDE%20copy.pdf).

 ## Where to get it
-* Clone or Fork the source code on [GitHub](https://github.com/Breakthrough-Energy/PowerSimData).
-Or,
+* Clone or Fork the source code on [GitHub](https://github.com/zylpascal/NARP).
-* Get a binary file with GUI released from the maintainer [Dr. Yongli Zhu](https://yonglizhu.github.io/#research-interest)
+* Or, get a binary file with GUI released from the maintainer [Dr. Yongli Zhu](https://yonglizhu.github.io/#research-interest)

 ## Installation

-1. Install Fortran compiler (skip this step if you already have a proper compiler) *To maximize the speed advantage of this NARP tool, the Intel Fortran compiler is recommended, which is free to academic users.*
+1. Install Fortran compiler (skip this step if you already have a proper compiler)

+   *To maximize the speed advantage of this NARP tool, the Intel Fortran compiler is recommended, which is free to academic users.*

 2. Install a proper code editor, e.g., Visual Studio Code